TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

 * **Simple:**
-  Query creation should be easy to use without forcing a developer thinking too much about those nasty `TCA` details.
+  Query creation should be easy to use without forcing a developer thinking too much about those nasty `TCA`:pn: details.

 * **Cope with developer laziness:**
   If the framework would force a developer to always add casual